Keep Up With McLean!

 CRC Michelle Abate Becomes Nurse Michelle Abate

-After 15 years as an overnight community residence counselor at the Obsessive Compulsive Disorders Institute, and five years before that in a variety of CRC and mental health specialist jobs throughout the hospital, Michelle Abate knew it was time for a change.
+After 15 years as an overnight community residence counselor at the Obsessive Compulsive Disorder Institute, and five years before that in a variety of CRC and mental health specialist jobs throughout the hospital, Michelle Abate knew it was time for a change.
 For years, she had been taking classes in subjects that interested her.
 And when she finally took a good look at her accumulated credits and coursework, her next step became clear: an associate degree in nursing.

 Read more in the full issue.

 In the Spring 2014 issue of Nursing Network, two of McLean’s nurses, Julie Twohig, RN, and Sandra Feehan, RN, share a story of patient care as an example of ongoing professional learning and compassionate care for McLean patients.